North Carolina county declares state of emergency after "deliberate" attack causes widespread power outage

 "We are working with energy companies in local communities to address the situation impacting the power that reaches homes in the targeted neighborhoods," Mayorkas said.
 "The question is, is it an act of malfeasance or otherwise?
 Early evidence suggests that it was deliberate.
 And the investigation is underway."

-The Charlotte, North Carolina, branch of the Federal Bureau of Investigation is also looking into the attack.
-On Sunday, the office told CBS News it was "investigating the willful damage to power facilities" in the area, but declined to comment further because the investigation was ongoing.
+The Charlotte, North Carolina, office of the Federal Bureau of Investigation is also looking into the attack.
+On Sunday, the FBI office told CBS News it was "investigating the willful damage to power facilities" in the area, but declined to comment further because the investigation was ongoing.

 On Monday afternoon, North Carolina Governor Roy Cooper called the attack a "criminal act" in a press conference.